5 Reasons to Review Insurance During COVID-19July 23, 2020

 Proactive Insurance Reviews Help Protect Your Business

-These are just a few business changes that create reasons to review insurance during COVID-19.
+These are just a few business changes that create reasons to review insurance during COVID-19 and are also good things to address during a new year insurance review.
 The number-one goal of a responsible and experienced commercial insurance agent is to ensure that your business is properly covered for the risk exposures that are present.
 This is difficult to do unless you proactively engage in a discussion with your agent about any ongoing changes to your business.

 An honest and reliable agent’s second priority is to ensure that you aren’t paying for coverage that is not, in fact, necessary for your business given its current activities and operations.
 By having a discussion with a trusted agent about changes that COVID-19 has brought upon your business, you can receive peace of mind that you are properly insured while simultaneously determining if any unneeded coverage can be eliminated from your policy.